Dosage Form: oral solution

 How is Prednisolone Sodium Phosphate Oral Solution Supplied

-Dispense in tight, light-resistant glass or PET plastic containers as defined in USP.
+Dispense in tight, light-resistant glass or PET plastic containers as defined in the USP.

 Keep tightly closed and out of the reach of children.

-to 15 mg prednisolone base) in a palatable
+prednisolone sodium phosphate (20 mg prednisolone base) in a

 |PREDNISOLONE SODIUM PHOSPHATE